souravskr/starter-academic/content/home/experience.md

         * Assisted in the development of automation capabilities to further the drive towards Infrastructure as Code (IaC).
         * Played a role in the adoption and journey to the cloud, providing best practice guidance whilst supporting the migration of virtual and physical workloads into Amazon Web Services (AWS).
-        * Developed a proof of concept by working on writing code for an AWS Lambda function and introduced with CI/CD process.
+        * Demonstrated my quick learning ability with a proof of concept by working on writing python code for an AWS Lambda function and CI/CD process.

   - title: DevOps Engineer
     company: SK+F